Chuck Greenberg (businessman): Sports franchises ownership

 Beginning in 2002, Greenberg formed and led an ownership group that purchased the Double-A Eastern League's Altoona Curve, a minor league baseball team in Pennsylvania.
-For six years (2002–2008), Greenberg acted as managing partner and president of the team.
+For seven seasons (2002–2008), Greenberg acted as managing partner and president of the team.
 He is credited with helping the organization set fan attendance records, while continually re-investing money to improve the Blair County Ballpark, which resulted in national recognition of the franchise as one of the most innovative teams in professional sports.
 Due in part to Greenberg's contributions to the baseball industry and the local community, the organization was awarded the John H. Johnson Presidents Trophy in December 2006, given to the top franchise in all of Minor League Baseball for overall quality and performance.
 During Greenberg's tenure as managing partner and president, the franchise won several other awards, including the Larry MacPhail Award, presented in December 2004 by the Minor League Baseball association as the top franchise in all of Minor League Baseball for marketing, promotions, and community service and the Bob Freitas Award in November 2006, awarded by Baseball America as the top Double-A franchise in Minor League Baseball.
 Greenberg was also a finalist for the Ernst & Young Entrepreneur of the Year in 2006 as a finalist in the Western Pennsylvania and New York Region for ownership and management of Altoona Curve and State College Spikes.
 Greenberg and his ownership group (Curve Baseball LP) sold the team to the Robert F. Lozinak family in 2008.

 While continuing to manage and operate the Altoona Curve, Greenberg and his investment group also purchased the former New Jersey Cardinals.
 He immediately relocated the franchise to State College, Pennsylvania, in collaboration with Penn State University.
 Greenberg worked with the university to create the area's first-ever professional sports franchise, the State College Spikes, which began play in the New York-Penn League in 2006.
 Greenberg's hard work associated with the unique relationship between the Spikes and the university has become a model in the industry for facilities, shared by a major university and a professional sports franchise.
 Medlar Field at Lubrano Park was the first ballpark in America LEED-certified for leadership in environmental and energy design.
+In conjunction with Major League Baseball's reorganization of Minor League Baseball following the 2020 season, Greenberg partnered with MLB and other owners in the creation of the new MLB Draft League, which serves as a showcase for draft-eligible players.
+The Spikes became a founding member of the MLB Draft League and have continued to flourish.